 Leverage A Variety of Engagement Campaigns

-Consider ticket giveaways, pick’ems, cutest fan photo contests, quizzes, or a pizza or burger ecommerce offer.
+Consider ticket giveaways, pick’ems, cutest fan photo contests, quizzes, or ballots.

 — Second Street (@secondstreet) July 14, 2015

 This is a unique promotion where each week, you build a quiz across the history of the rivalry between the team your local college team is playing that week, or a particularly storied rivalry between two local high school teams.

 Use Your Internal Resources

 As Tammy discussed on the webinar, be sure to work together as a team.
 Don’t work in silos.
 Leverage your sports department to build your weekly rivalry quizzes.
 Work with your news team to cross promote your football promotions across print, email, digital, social, and every other asset you have.

 - Pro Football Pick’em Scores $125K for the State Journal-Register

 - Small-Market Paper Drives $6,000 with Biggest Fan Photo Contest

 - High School Football Ballot Drives $5K for The Signal

 - Man Cave Giveaway Brings In $100K for FOX 50